 Latest Episodes of the AI Podcast

 A long-time journalist based in the Bay Area, Noah Kravitz has charted the rise of personal electronics and mobile computing for more than two decades.
 Noah built one of YouTube’s all-time most successful Science and Technology channels, served as a regular tech expert on cable and local TV outlets, and wrote about society-changing technologies for media outlets including WIRED, Business Insider, and Entrepreneur.
-Most recently he founded a consulting practice to help technology companies and nonprofits tell their stories.

 A long-time journalist based in Silicon Valley, Michael Copeland has been in the thick of technological change since the web took hold.
 Writing and editing for such outlets as WIRED, Fortune, and Business 2.0, Michael has been a part of identifying and explaining some of the most monumental (and monumentally stupid) trends in technology from the time Netscape was a thing.
 Most recently he helped lead editorial efforts as a partner at venture capital firm Andreessen Horowitz.